WP-API/WP-API/docs/schema.md

 The `links` field is a JSON object with hyperlinks to related entities.
 Each item's key is a link relation as per the [IANA Link Relations registry][] with the value of the item being the corresponding link URL.

+Typical link relations are:

+* `self`: A URL pointing to the current entity's location.
+* `up`: A URL pointing to the parent entity's location.
+* `collection`: A URL pointing to a collection that the entity is a member of.

 [IANA Link Relations registry]: http://www.iana.org/assignments/link-relations/link-relations.xml